top of page

 EDUCATOR, THEATREMAKER, SCHOLAR

-Julia (she/her/hers) is an educator and artist based in the greater Boston area whose scholarship focuses on disability theatre and inclusive arts education.
-The greater Atlanta native holds a BA degree in theatre from Georgia College and State University, where she concentrated her work in management, design, and arts integration.
-As a Theatre Education and Applied Theatre MFA candidate at Emerson College, she is passionate about exploring how applied theatre practice, disability studies, and justice studies informs her work with young people.
-She hopes to be a co-conspirator, creator, and collaborator working with others to make places and spaces more accessible and inclusive.
+Julia (she/her/they/them) is a Boston-based educator and artist whose practice centers around inclusive arts education, theatre for young audiences, drama based pedagogy, and disability theatre.
+The greater Atlanta native is passionate about exploring how applied theatre practice, disability studies, and justice studies informs her work with young people.
+She hopes to be a co-conspirator, creator, and collaborator working with others to make places and spaces more inclusive.

 Come follow my adventures on instagram @misswhittensclassroom